KyleBeyke/Bioreactor/README.md

 This project enables a **Raspberry Pi Pico** connected to an **SCD30 (CO2 sensor)**, **BMP280 (pressure and altitude sensor)**, and **DS3231 RTC (real-time clock)** to log sensor data to an SD card while communicating with a **Raspberry Pi 4**.
 The Raspberry Pi 4 can control the Pico, sending commands like calibrating the sensors, logging feed operations, and shutting down the Pico.
 After shutdown, the Pico enters **deep sleep** and can be restarted remotely by the Raspberry Pi through a GPIO pin.

+Additionally, the system can send **Telegram notifications** when the CO2 levels fall below a threshold after initially exceeding it.
+The bot token and chat ID are securely encrypted and tested automatically to ensure that the connection works.

+---

 ## Features

 - Logs **CO2**, **temperature**, **humidity**, **pressure**, and **altitude** data every 15 minutes.